Fenix125/weather_api/README.md

 ```
 npm install
 ```
-Create weather_api database in postgres on port 5432, run:
+Create weather_api database in postgres on port 5432, then run:
 ```
 npm start
 ```